MtJavaScript/GoodBadJSCodeStyle/README.md

  1. Less time to understand, fix, extend
  2. Less time means less money to do project.
  3. Less bugs
- 4. Flexibility, extesibility, comfortability, readness
+ 4. Flexibility, extesibility, comfortability, readability
  5. Good mood when work with good code
  6. Increase level of team
  7. Increase cost of project by flexibility and exensibility